krisrobinsirge/urban_splash_ftp/readme.md

 3. Files are automatically moved into the `/uploads` directory.

-4. A Python callback (`on_file_received`) is triggered whenever a file is fully uploaded in UploadFTPHandler
+4. A Python callback is triggered when the ftp renames the file (initially uploaded as a temp file with $$$ extension)

 5. This callback triggers the full processing pipeline (see "Processing Pipeline").